streem/pbandk/README.md

 // Omitted multiple supporting private extension methods
 ```

+To see a full version of the file, see
-See the "Generated Code" section below under "Usage" for more details.
+[here](examples/gradle-and-jvm/src/main/kotlin/pbandk/examples/addressbook/pb/addressbook.kt).
+See the "Generated Code"
+section below under "Usage" for more details.

 ### Usage